brandsimon/archiso-secure-boot/README.md

 This tool allows you to sign an archiso with your secure-boot key.

+## Dependencies

+You need to install these dependencies first:

+	pacman -S binutils sbsigntools archiso

 ## Build

 You can easily build a signed iso with running the following command: